 Beckley Park, Oxfordshire and thence by family descent.

-This table is one of a small group of pieces associated with an elite group of joiners working in the City of London at the turn of the 17th and 18th centuries.
+This table is one of a small group of pieces associated with an elite group of joiners working in the City of London at the turn of the seventeenth and eighteenth centuries.
 The majority of work in this style, which combines parquetry of oak veneers with fine carving, was executed as fixed joinery rather than moveable furniture.
-Much of it survives in London’s parish churches, many of which were rebuilt in the decades following the Great Fire of 1666, but the finest work is in St Paul’s Cathedral, reconstructed to the designs of Sir Christopher Wren (1632-1710) between 1675 and 1710.
-Others include the pulpits of St. Olave, All Hallows by the Tower (figure 1), St. Margaret Lothbury, and St. Clement Danes all in London.
+Much of it survives in London’s parish churches, as many were rebuilt in the decades following the Great Fire of 1666, but the finest work is in St. Paul’s Cathedral, reconstructed to the designs of Sir Christopher Wren (1632–1710) between 1675 and 1710.
+Other examples include the pulpits of St. Olave, All Hallows by the Tower (figure 1), St. Margaret Lothbury, and St. Clement Danes, all in London.

-Similar work can be found outside London in a number of great houses, particularly Burghley House, Lincolnshire, and Chatsworth House, Derbyshire.
-The woodwork in both houses was executed by London joiners.
+Similar work can be found outside London in a number of great interiors, particularly at Burghley House, Lincolnshire, and Chatsworth House, Derbyshire.
+The woodwork in both of these was executed by London joiners.
 The State Dining Room at Chatsworth, in particular, has geometric parquetry paneling and carving of outstanding quality (figure 2).
 There are also parallels with the interior joinery of the colleges of Oxford and Cambridge universities.
 The reredos in the chapel of Trinity College, Oxford (completed 1694), is particularly fine, with parquetry executed not in oak but American red cedar (figure 3).

 Figure 4 depicts an elaborately carved Dutch side table of circa 1660 in the Centraal Museum, Utrecht, which embodies these undulating, lobed characteristics.
-It was a style promoted in England by (among others) Sir Christopher Wren; a late “auricular” altar table designed by Wren and made in 1696 by the joiner John Smallwell (fl.1668-c.1710) survives in St Dunstan’s chapel in St Paul’s Cathedral2 (figure 5).
-On the present table, auricular details embellish the backs of the legs, but most of the carving is in the conventional high Baroque style of the late 17th century, dominated by overlapping leaves and scrolling foliage.
-The legs end in what London furniture-makers called “lyon’s feet.”
+It was a style promoted in England by (among others) Sir Christopher Wren; a late auricular altar table designed by Wren and made in 1696 by the joiner John Smallwell (fl.
+1668–c.
+1710) survives in St. Dunstan’s Chapel in St. Paul’s Cathedral2 (figure.
+5).
+On the present table, auricular details embellish the backs of the legs, but most of the carving is in the conventional high baroque style of the late-seventeenth century, dominated by overlapping leaves and scrolling foliage.
+The legs terminate in what London furniture-makers called “lyon’s feet.”

 Although the lower part of the legs is heavily patinated, there is some residual gilding.
 This parallels the use of gilding to highlight carved decoration on doorcases, cornices and other architectural components of contemporary interiors.

-Beckley Park is a stately home located near the village of Beckley, in Oxfordshire, England, built in 1540 by Lord Williams of Thames, for the original purpose of using the home as a lodge during hunting visits.
+The present table formerly belonged to the collection of Beckley Park, a stately home located near the village of Beckley, in Oxfordshire, England, built in 1540 by Lord Williams of Thames, for use as a hunting lodge.
+From 1657 to the early-twentieth century the house was part of the possessions of the successive Earls of Abingdon, at times occupied by their tenant farmers.
 Today it is the headquarters of the Beckley Foundation and the home of Amanda Feilding and her husband, James Charteris, 13th Earl of Wemyss.

 We are grateful to Adam Bowett for compiling this research.